Disappearance of Kyran Durnin: Murder investigation

 On 19 December 2024, Gardaí released the last known photograph of Kyran, which was recovered by technical officers from a mobile phone seized during investigations into his disappearance.
 Data from the phone indicated the photo was taken in early June 2022, while also geotagging it to the Drogheda area.
 A few days later, Dayla Durnin was approached by reporters while on her way to watch a Ipswich Town F.C. home match, however she refused to answer any questions regarding the disappearance of her son Kyran and quickly entered the turnstiles into Portman Road stadium.

 On 26 February 2025, Garda forensic teams searched a house at Hand Street in Drogheda in an effort to recover evidence relating to the suspected murder of Kyran.
 Initial searches focused on the back garden of the property, with a mini-digger being used to carry out excavation work.
 Some Irish media outlets described the property being searched as belonging to a person who was known to Kyran, and that the owner had been a person of interest in the case for quite sometime.

+In early October 2025, Dayla Durnin was spotted by reporters entering her mother's house in Drogheda.
+After first hiding behind a bush in order to avoid being photographed, she then entered the house and refused to answer the door when approached for comments on her sons disappearance.

+On 25 May 2026, a woman in her 50s was arrested in relation to Kyran's murder, while a house on Hand Street in Drogheda was also searched by Garda officers.
+Media reports indicated the woman was known to Kyran, and had been spoken to several times by the authorities regarding his disappearance, while Kyran had also previously lived at the property being searched.
+The woman was later released without charge after 24 hours of interrogation by Garda detectives.